amolsood/notes/AWS/SAA-C02/VPC/Highlights.md

 - Peering is in star configuration, (e.g 1 central VPC peers with 4 others), no [transitive peering](./Transitive%20Peering.png) and does not work on Hub-and-Spoke model
 - Can peer between regions.
 - **Same CIDR address ranged VPCs cannot be peered, Overlapping CIDR address ranged VPCs cannot be peered**
+- The VPCs can be in different regions (also known as an inter-region VPC peering connection)
+- AWS uses the existing infrastructure of a VPC to create a VPC peering connection; it is neither a gateway nor a VPN connection, and does not rely on a separate piece of physical hardware.
+There is no single point of failure for communication or a bandwidth bottleneck.
+- This allows VPC resources including EC2 instances, Amazon RDS databases and Lambda functions that run in different AWS Regions to communicate with each other using private IP addresses, without requiring gateways, VPN connections, or separate network appliances

 ### [AWS VPN CloudHub](./AWS%20VPN%20CloudHub.png)